lpboucher/hedg/content/sections/2-Process.en.md

   },
   {
     title: "Fact-Find Meeting",
-    content: "Meeting face to face, zoom or phone call to identify the clients goals and needs by discussing their entire family financial situation.", },
+    content: "Meeting face to face, zoom or phone call to identify the clients goals and needs by discussing their entire family's financial situation.", },
   {
     title: "Recommendation",
-    content: "We build a tailored recommendation, implement a plan and complete applications for proposed insurance and investment accounts).", },
+    content: "We build a tailored recommendation, implement a plan and complete applications for proposed insurance and investment accounts.", },
 ]
 ---